Supereg/secure-video-specification/README.md

 In this section I will give a brief overlook on how an activity will be recorded using secure-video.

 * The secure-video camera gets paired.
-* All available Home Hubs will open an HomeKit Data Stream Connection to the accessory
 * The user sets the current [camera state](#active-states) to `Stream & Allow Recording`
 * The configuration of the camera will be set up:
     * The accessory will receive a write request on the